 Hipababy Mei Tai Tips

 Tie the straps in a square knot (not a bow).
-For your comfort ensure baby’s weight is not hanging away from you because the carrier is too loose (make sure there is no gap between your body and baby’s body).
+For your comfort and baby's safety ensure baby’s weight is not hanging away from you because the carrier is too loose (make sure there is no gap between your body and baby’s body).
 Don't forget to give a little bounce before tying the straps.
 This bounces the baby deeper into the carrier giving a better seat.
 Baby should be seated with knees higher than bum.

 Hipababy Ring Sling Tips

 If you find the sling uncomfortable after a short time ensure you are wearing your baby high and tight, so the baby’s feels like a part of your own weight and is not hanging away from you, with the rings in a ‘corsage’ position at your collarbone.
 You will want to have them fairly high for long-term comfort.
 The bottom rail of the sling should fall around waist level.
 Ensue that the sling is spread evenly across your back, is not twisted and that the tail is threaded evenly through the rings so you can adjust all parts of the sling pouch evenly for a good fit.
 It is a good ideas to get used to wearing the sling on either shoulder so you can switch shoulder easily if one shoulder gets tired.

 Tie fairly tightly so your baby's weight is held against you.
 If there is any slack in your podaegi you will become uncomfortable quickly.
 Check your straps are spread out.
 If necessary you can pull on the top edge of the carrier to make the 'pouch' deeper.